 Neville flips out when Malfoy says they should send Harry to St. Mungo's as they have special floor for people with brain damage.
 Considering what happened to Neville's parents, this is understandable.
 Pretty much any mention of Neville's parents in a negative light will result in a beatdown that even Death Eaters didn't expect.

 Harry doesn't take insults to his parents very well.
 And when Bellatrix killed his godfather/father figure and when someone insulted Professor McGonagall and spit at her, he truly lost it and sent the Cruciatus Curse at said perpetrators.

-Harry also doesn't like to be left out of things, going into ALL-CAPS RAGE◊ because he was at Dursleys and Ron and Hermione were at Grimmauld Place.
+Harry also doesn't like to be left out of things, going into ALL-CAPS RAGE◊ because he got stuck at the Dursleys', while Ron and Hermione got to hang out with the Order at Grimmauld Place.

 Big Bad: Voldemort.
 Harry's nemesis, Dark Lord, leader of the Death Eaters, and the initiator of two Wizarding Wars.
 Almost everything bad that has happened from the past 50 years to the Wizarding World can be traced back to him.

 Big Good: Dumbledore.
 Neville, McGonagall, and ultimately Harry himself assume this role at Hogwarts after Dumbledore's death.

 Bigger Bad: Lord Voldemort, the official Big Bad of Harry Potter, is in this role instead sometimes: